Artist

 • Publishing and writer lanes are shown separately where available: publisher $25K-$90K/year; writer $30K-$110K/year.

-• This page is supported by 2 tracked top songs: In the Fog I, Virginal I.
+• 2 top songs anchor this estimate: In the Fog I, Virginal I.

 • Ownership fields include master context, publishing context, catalog-sale status.